Quansight-Labs/free-threaded-compatibility/docs/porting.md

 For your libraries, we suggest a similar approach for now.
 Focus on thread safety issues that only occur with the GIL disabled.
-Any non-critical pre-existing thread safety issues can be dealt with later once the free-threaded build is used more.
+Any non-critical preexisting thread safety issues can be dealt with later once the free-threaded build is used more.
 The goal for now should be to enable further refinement and experimentation by fixing issues that prevent using the library at all.